-As a web manager in Higher Education, getting settled into 2017 means you've probably asked yourself: What should I be paying attention to, this year specifically, in my web strategy.
+As a web manager in Higher Education, you've probably asked yourself: What should I be paying attention to, this year specifically, in my web strategy.

 Tracking web analytics and metrics year-round is important for all organizations.
 But as with most things in Higher Education, there are areas where we'll need to approach things differently.

 Web strategy tip #1: Plenty of people work hard, your goal should be to work smarter.

 Oftentimes, we do not have the luxury of beginning every project with a strong strategy behind it based off a good set of data.
 And even if we do, we don't always get to see projects through from start to finish.
 Projects get started in one department and are then handed over to us when it's time to implement.

 As you are handed projects - whether it's creating a landing page for a new campaign or setting up a reporting structure for a new site - start with questions on goals, tools, and how to determine success (or failure).
 These are even good questions to ask yourself halfway through the project.

 Web strategy tip #2: Don't engage in any project without first putting into place a strong strategy based off good data, e.g. a strong analytics strategy.

 In this blog series, we'll take a look at three ways of assessing user activity and dig into 8 essential web metrics that I believe every web manager in Higher Education should be tracking this year.
 I'll focus on Google Analytics (GA) in my examples, although these same concepts can be applied to other analytics and tracking platforms like Adobe Analytics, MixPanel, etc.